|The Houston Riots and

 The Houston Riot of 1917, also known as the Camp Logan Mutiny, involved 156 soldiers of the all-black 3rd Battalion, 24th

 Infantry – a unit of the famed Buffalo Soldiers.
-The incident occurred on August 23, 1917, lasting roughly two hours on a hot,
+The incident occurred on August 23, 1917, lasting roughly two hours on a hot, rainy

 Almost four months later, on December 11, 13 black soldiers were summarily hung at a hastily constructed gallows near a shallow

 creek on Camp Travis, a National Guard training facility next to Fort Sam Houston in San Antonio.
-The men were
+The men were unceremoniously

-given life sentences, and in September 1918 six more soldiers were hung at the same Camp Travis site.
+and in September 1918 six more soldiers were hung at the same Camp Travis site.

 There was no conclusive evidence or reliable witness testimony that any of the first group of executed men had participated in the